INTRACEREBRAL HEMORRHAGE

 Surgical treatment

-- the aim of surgery is:
+- the goals of surgery are to:

-- to decrease ICP
+- decrease ICP

-- to reduce the secondary damage from edema
+- reduce the secondary damage from edema

-- to reduce the risk of herniation
+- reduce the risk of herniation

-- to eliminate a potential source of bleeding
+- eliminate potential sources of bleeding

 Monitoring of intracranial pressure (ICP) |